 Christoph Niemann

-Christoph Niemann (*1970) is an artist, author and animator.
-His work appears regularly on the covers of The New Yorker, National Geographic and The New York Times Magazine.
-Niemann’s work has been shown in numerous museum and gallery exhibitions.
-He has drawn live from the Venice Art Biennale, the Olympic Games in London, and he has sketched the New York City Marathon — while actually running it.
-He created The New Yorker’s first Augmented Reality Cover as well as a hand drawn 360 degree VR animation for the magazine’s US Open issue.
-His work is subject of an episode of Abstract, an original Netflix series.
-Clients include Hermés, Google, LAMY, and The Museum of Modern Art.
+Niemann’s oeuvre has been subject to numerous museum retrospectives.
+He has drawn live from the Venice Art Biennale, the London Olympics, and he sketched the New York City Marathon — while actually running it.
+For the New Yorker, he created the magazine's first Augmented Reality Cover and a hand drawn 360° VR animation for the their US Open issue.
+Clients include Hermés, Google, LAMY, and MoMA.